-- > Distribute mail voter registration application forms - > Assist applicants in completing the voter registration application forms, unless the applicant refuses assistance - > Accept completed voter registration forms to be sent to the appropriate election office
+- > Distribute mail voter registration application form - > Assist applicants in completing the voter registration application forms, unless the applicant refuses assistance - Accept completed voter registration forms to be sent to the appropriate election office

-This means that each installation voter assistance office in the U.S. must be prepared to provide all civilians who have access to the installation voter assistance office with the National Mail Voter Registration Form (NVRF).
-Installation voter assistance office personnel must be prepared to provide assistance in completing the form and mail the form to appropriate local election office within five days.
+This means that each Installation Voter Assistance Office in the U.S. must be prepared to provide all civilians who have access to the Installation Voter Assistance Office with the National Mail Voter Registration Form (NVRF).
+Installation Voter Assistance Office personnel must be prepared to provide assistance in completing the form and mail the form to appropriate local election office within five days.